Nuitka/Nuitka-website/doc/pages/translate-pages.rst

-:orphan:

 #################
  Translate Pages
 #################

 Translations of the Nuitka website are very welcome.
-We have a team for those want to work on it, with push rights to the repository.
-Right now a ``translation`` branch is used, but the plan is for it to be merged, and to provide the infrastructure in the ``main`` branch.

 Here is a table of the files to translate and their styles.
 Everything that is not mentioned here, should be asked about if in doubt.
 Not all